Maatify/admin-infra/docs/phases/README.phase3.5.md

 * Execution context contract is defined
 * Read-only semantics are locked
 * `listAdminContacts` semantics are resolved
-* Architecture documents are updated
+* Architecture documents are updated and aligned with implemented contracts
 * No execution logic was introduced

 ---